rcassani/castoriscausa/content/posts/hook_systemd_disable_wakeup_from_usb_device.md

 4. Change the permissions of the service file

 		:::bash
-		# chmod 664 /etc/systemd/system/suspend-mouse-fix.service
+		# chmod 664 /etc/systemd/system/suspend-usb-fix.service

 5. Enable the service:

 		:::bash
-		systemctl enable suspend-mouse-fix.service
+		systemctl enable suspend-usb-fix.service

 6. If there any update in the service file, run ```$ systemctl daemon-reload``` after modifying it

-7. Lastly, the status and last calls of the service are obtained with `$ systemctl status suspend-mouse-fix.service`.
+7. Lastly, the status and last calls of the service are obtained with `$ systemctl status suspend-usb-fix.service`.
 And this information can be also found with `$ journalctl`